FarmVivi/discordbot-core/README.md

-# Discord bots for AnimeCity server
+# Discord bot for any server